ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 are not terms in `AE`.

-Let's also define _values_ in `AE` as the numbers:
+Let's also define _values_ in `AE` as numbers:

 $$\begin{align*}
 v ::= & \NUM \\
 \end{align*}$$

-The set of values is a subset of the set of terms.
-It represents terms that result from interpretation.
+The set of values is a subset of the set of terms and represents terms that result from interpretation.
 The set of values define what we should get when we run an interpreter.
-We will define this more formally later, but for now simply remember that $v$ is an interpretation result.
+We will define this more formally later, but for now remember that $v$ is an interpretation result.

 If we define the predicate $ae(t)$ to be true when $t$ satisfies `AE`'s grammar rules, then the language can be defined as a set: